Table of Contents

-If this option is enabled, the date the to-do list was added appears on the items table …
+If enabled, the date your to-do list was added will display on the items table …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign items to other users …
+If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this section and assign to-do items to other users …

 You can configure the following options in this section:

 Enable this option (‘Yes’) to assign tasks to other users …

 Note: This set this option to ‘Yes’ for the settings below it to work.

 Show a User Only the To-Do Items Assigned to Them